-[M] (Scheer) This introduction from Alttara Scheer really reaches into a new bag of tricks!
-Need a little disorganization?
+[M] (Scheer) Reaches into a new bag of tricks!
 Purple petioles hold thick dark green leaves with white backs that twist and turn in every direction, some of them almost create a complete corkscrew.
-This clump will always draw your attention and bring out emotion.
-Topped with purple flowers.

-[M] (Kinman) This is a unique sport from H. ‘Dance with Me’...rounded leaves have good substance and a nice sheen.
-A wide green margin surrounds a narrow yellow center that has an irregular shape.
-Vigorous grower topped with lavender flowers, could be considered the reverse of H. ‘Stitch in Time’.
+[M] (Kinman) Unique sport from H. ‘Dance with Me’...wide green border surrounds a narrow yellow center that has an irregular shape.
+Vigorous grower topped with lavender flowers, can be considered the reverse of H. ‘Stitch in Time’

-[M] (Jim Hawes) Thick gray-green leaves are quite ruffled and white backed...held on reddish petioles.
-Vigorous grower topped with lavender flowers.
+[M] (Jim Hawes) Shiny thick gray-green leaves are quite ruffled and have white backs...held on reddish petioles.
+Vigorous grower topped with lavender flowers

 Marmalade on Toast

-[S/M] (Vaughn) A sturdy hosta that is great to look at…leathery yellow leaves are rounded, cupped and heavily puckered.
-Violet flowers on 18” scapes top the small but elegant clump.
+[S/M] (Vaughn) A sturdy hosta that is great to look upon…leathery yellow leaves are rounded, cupped and heavily puckered.
+Violet flowers on 18” scapes top the small but elegant clump

-[S] (Strandberg) This new introduction is a sport from H. ‘Whirlwind’...the wavy leaf has a limey-yellow center with prominent veins bordered by a dark green irregular border.
-The clump stays smaller than the parent and the leaves twist outward and upward.
-Lavender flowers in midsummer.
+[S] (Strandberg) Sport from H. ‘Whirlwind’...the wavy leaf has a limey-yellow center with prominent veins framed by a dark green irregular border.
+Clump stays smaller and the leaves twist outward and upward.
+Lavender flowers